AI Search Is Replacing Google for Local Discovery: The 2026 Data

 The local discovery bombshell

-The statistic that should matter most to any local business: AI for local recommendations grew from 6% to 45% in a single year (BrightLocal Local Consumer Review Survey 2026).
+The number that should matter most to any local business: AI for local recommendations grew from 6% to 45% in a single year (BrightLocal Local Consumer Review Survey 2026).
 In the same period, Google's share of local recommendation usage dropped from 83% to 71%.

 How AI actually picks which businesses to recommend